Paycheck Calculator: True Take-Home Pay

 • Taxable Income: Higher base.

-• The Result: You maximize immediate cash flow, but you pay taxes on every single dollar at your highest marginal rate.
+• The Result: You maximize immediate cash flow, but you leave your top dollars fully exposed to your highest marginal tax bracket.

 Scenario B: The "Tax Strategist"